Privacy Policy for Clients and Contacts

 If you would like to exercise any of those rights, please :

-• email, call or write to the personal handling your matter or our Data Protection Officer—see below: ‘How to contact us’; and
+• contact, either orally or in writing, the personal handling your matter or our Data Protection Officer—see below: ‘How to contact us’; and

 • let us have enough information to identify you (eg your full name, address and client or matter reference number);